nasserdr/nasserdr/README.md

-- 👋 Hi, I’m Hassan (aka Roland).
-I always aim at making an impact on people and systems.
-That's why I like teaching and innovation.
+- 👋 Hi, I’m Hassan-Roland, researcher at Agroscope.
 - 👀 I code a lot (more than 50% of my time).
 I do not commit everything here, though!
-- 🌱 I’m working at Agroscope as a data scientist.
+- 📫 How to reach me: hassan.nasser@icloud.com / roland.nasser@agroscope.admin.ch
-- 📫 How to reach me: hassan.nasser@icloud.com
+- I am the creator and maintainer of the [DigiRhythm Library](https://cran.r-project.org/web/packages/digiRhythm/index.html)

 <!---
 nasserdr/nasserdr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.